jpravetz/node-datatable/README.md

 node-datatable
 ==============

-Node.js implementation of a server-side processor for the JQuery Datatable plug-in.
+Node.js implementation of a server-side processor for the jQuery DataTables plug-in.

-The node-datatable module provides backend SQL query generation and result parsing to support [datatable](http://datatables.net/usage/server-side) server-side processing for SQL databases.
+The node-datatable module provides backend SQL query generation and result parsing to support [DataTables](https://www.datatables.net/manual/server-side) server-side processing for SQL databases.
 This module does not connect nor query a database, instead leaving this task to the calling application.
 SQL querying has been separated so that the caller can leverage his or her existing module choices for connection pools, database interfaces, and the like.
 This module has been used with